ColOfAbRiX/sbt-template/README.md

 # SBT Templates

-A series of SBT [Giter8](http://www.foundweekends.org/giter8/) templates for structured projects!
+A series of SBT [Giter8](http://www.foundweekends.org/giter8/) templates for structured projects in FP style!

 It includes: